italktocomputers/MezeyLinux/README.md

 ### Partition a new hard drive

+We need an extra disk so we can install Mezey GNU/Linux on it.
+Since we need to download, extract and build the Linux Kernel, as well as setup Mezey GNU/Linux, this disk should be at least 30 GB.

 > **Note**
 >
 > If you want to use a disk image instead of a SATA disk, skip to this section: [Using a disk image](#using-a-disk-image)

 #### Using a SATA disk

-We need an extra disk so we can install Mezey GNU/Linux on it.
-Make sure this disk is attached, and has been found.
+Make sure your SATA disk is attached, and has been found.
 Run the command below to make sure this disk is listed, and what device name it was given.

 `lsblk`

 If it's a SATA device and plugged into port 1, it will probably be given the name _sdb_.

-We will be using the tool fdisk to partition our new hard drive.
-You can technically use a different tool to partition your hard drive as long as you are able to create a Master Boot Record and a partition.

-> **Note**
->
-> Since we need to download, extract and build the Linux Kernel, as well as setup Mezey GNU/Linux, this disk should be at least 30 GB.

-To start fdisk, run the command:

-`sudo fdisk /dev/sdb`

-Make sure you use the correct device name.
-If you have more than two devices, your device name may be /dev/sdc.

-> **Note**
->
-> From now on, I will assume your device name for the Mezey disk is called sdb.
-So for any commands that use /dev/sdb, make sure to replace with your device name.

-> **Warning**
->
-> The following commands will remove any data on the Mezey device so make sure you have the correct device name!

-> **Note**
->
-> This documentation does NOT discuss using EFI, although there is nothing preventing you from using this specification, I just won't be using it to setup Mezey GNU/Linux in this documentation.
-For more information on EFI, visit [https://en.wikipedia.org/wiki/Unified\_Extensible\_Firmware\_Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).

 #### Using a disk image
 > **Note**